qlerup/lovelace-thermostat-pro-timeline/README.md

 1. Upload/publish this repo as `lovelace-thermostat-pro-timeline` (or any name you prefer).
 2. In Home Assistant → **HACS** → ⋯ → **Custom repositories** → add your GitHub URL, **Category: Dashboard**.
 3. Find and install the card in HACS.
-In recent HA versions, the resource is added automatically.
    Typical resource URL:
    `/hacsfiles/lovelace-thermostat-pro-timeline/thermostat-pro-timeline.js`